 Fixing Performance Issues Using the Profiler

-The TodoList component is taking long to render
+component is taking longer to render than other components:

 To discover the cause of this, you can open the Profiler tab's settings and enable the option Highlight updates when components render.